 As this is a relatively new procedure, limited data is available on the long term weight loss benefits of gastric sleeve surgery (beyond five years after surgery) or overall health improvements.
 Following recovery, certain lifestyle changes and follow-up care occur; people who have gastric sleeve surgery must:

-The National Institutes of Health (NIH) requires a body mass index (BMI) greater than 40.
+The National Institutes of Health (NIH) requires a body mass index (BMI) greater than 40 to undergo any type of bariatric weight loss surgery.
 This is the equivalent of being about 100 pounds overweight for men and 80 pounds overweight for women.
 People with BMIs between 35 and 39 may also be candidates for weight loss surgery if they have obesity-related illnesses such as diabetes, high blood pressure or high cholesterol.
 A BMI takes height and weight into account to measure body fatness.
 A BMI of 30 or higher in adults is considered obese.

 Should you get gastric sleeve or gastric bypass surgery?
 If your body weight is high enough, you may need to do both weight loss surgery procedures.
 In cases with those who have very high BMI (60 or higher), the gastric sleeve surgery may be followed by a gastric bypass surgery, but only after the person has lost a significant amount of weight.
 Called a "staged" approach to weight loss surgery, this makes the second gastric bypass procedure much less risky than it would have been had it been the first and only weight loss procedure.
 The timing of the second surgery varies according to the degree of weight loss.
 The second gastric bypass surgery usually occurs within six to 18 months after the initial gastric sleeve surgery.